SC36-11-1/Elias-Bitwayiki/📑✨ Manuscript.md

 		Simulation 0.01: The NFT Unveiling

 		The episode introduces the three main characters, A, B, and C, as they embark on their daily routines in the Smart City.
-		- A, a generative artist, completes a groundbreaking series of generative artworks, each uniquely tied to an NFT. [https://www.artblocks.io]
+		- A the generative artist, completes a groundbreaking series of generative artworks, each uniquely tied to an NFT. [https://www.artblocks.io]
 		- B introduces readers to the NFT release schedule, on a dedicated platform directly tied to the book.
 Cohort Study(LifeStyle) / Live Stream [Data Driven Document Digital Download TBD Sample Reference: https://thevisualized.com ]
 		- C Shows Viewers and immerses them in the city's unique culture, including its emphasis on technology, diverse districts, and birth assessments.[Data Driven Document Digital Download TBD Sample Reference: https://thevisualized.com ]